BrunoLustenberger/matchTaker/README.md

 # matchTaker
 A game which can be represented by a dag (directed acyclic graph).
 The player beginning the game has a safe strategy to win.
+For the app it is easy to find this strategy, as it builds the dag of the entire game at startup.
+For a human player it is a bit more challenging...